ennnbeee/ennnbeee.github.io/content/posts/Windows-Update-Rings-Odd-Even.md

 Here is quick way to split production phased deployments of WUfB rings to dynamic device groups, based based on the device name ending in an odd or even number.

 ## Sample Devices
-Let use the follwoing device names as examples:
+Lets use the following device names as examples:
 ```txt {linenos=false,hl_lines=0}
 NC013572
 DC013575